Clemson baseball weathered the storm, got hot at perfect time

 But Clemson’s offense exploded for 14 runs in the lopsided victory over the Chanticleers, and it hasn’t slowed down since.
 Clemson won three of its final four games to close the regular season and improved to 5-2 in its past seven games after topping Illinois 8-4 in its NCAA tournament opener on Friday.

-The Tigers averaged nearly eight runs per game over the seven-game stretch.
+The Tigers averaged nearly eight runs per game over the seven-game stretch en route to Saturday night’s NCAA matchup with Ole Miss.

 “Sometimes adversity can be a good thing if you allow it to be,” Clemson coach Monte Lee said.
 “And I think just the ups and downs and all that we’ve been through, if you embrace it and allow it to make you better, I think it will help you, and it’s helped us.”